yig/GMU-CS425/README.md

 ```

 Those calls to `wgpuDeviceCreatePipelineLayout()` and `wgpuDeviceCreateBindGroupLayout()` technically leak, since we don't call `wgpuPipelineLayoutRelease()` and `wgpuBindGroupLayoutRelease()` on their return values.
 Since this is for debug code, you can ignore that.
 Or you could ignore the leaks since we are only ever creating the pipeline once, and the memory should be freed when we release `device` at the end of our program.
 This is another place where nice [RAII](https://en.cppreference.com/w/cpp/language/raii) C++ wrappers for WebGPU [1](https://source.chromium.org/chromium/chromium/src/+/main:out/Debug/gen/third_party/dawn/include/dawn/webgpu_cpp.h) [2](https://eliemichel.github.io/LearnWebGPU/advanced-techniques/raii.html) can simplify your code.

+If you run into some unsolvable issue with the `wgpu` implementation of WebGPU that we're using, it is possible to try [Google's Dawn WebGPU implementation](https://dawn.googlesource.com/dawn).
+For that, use CMake via [the CMakeLists.txt](cmake/CMakeLists.txt) and set the `WEBGPU_BACKEND` option to `dawn`.

 ### Checkpoint 4 Upload